htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### 1ST ECHELON (LEVELS 1-3)

 The 1st echelon of play encompasses levels 1 to 3.
-At this echelon, the player characters are local heroes.
+At this echelon, the player characters are [[Local Hero|local heroes]].
 They save lost caravans, besieged villages, and overlooked neighborhoods of cities.
 The heroes battle bands of mortal humanoids-[[Dwarf|dwarves]], elves, goblins, [[Human|humans]], kobolds, [[Orc|orcs]].
 They face the occasional larger monstrous threat, such as a
 [[Bredbeddle|bredbeddle]], ogre, or [[Chimera|chimera]].
 These are the kinds of creatures that can threaten a small community, but rarely have